rackerlabs/docs-cloud-servers/rst/devguide/extensions/rackspace-extensions.rst

 Rackspace Extensions
 ====================

+Using API operations, users and applications can programmatically determine which extensions are available, either by listing them or getting details for a specific extension.
+To get the list of currently available extensions, see :ref:`Extension operations <api-operations-svr-misc>`.

-Rackspace provides the following extensions to the OpenStack Compute API
+At this time, Rackspace provides the following extensions to the Cloud Servers API v2:
-v2:

 -  **Disk configuration extension**.
 Enables control of how the disk is partitioned when a server is created, rebuilt, or resized.